CARD CARRYING

 He’d once been an untidy man.
 Living alone can make you that way.
 Landing his first detective job at Continental Investigations, in Boston, had forced him to start taking better care of himself.
 Dress better, at least.
 “Get a suit that fits!” his boss snarled at him the last time he was called to the Old Man’s office.
 Hart was an Operative now!
 He represented Continental!
 The lesson stuck, even after Continental went belly up, a victim of the Great Covid Resignation.

 That was two years ago.
-His present apartment, a second-floor renovated unit just a few blocks away from his office, was still something of a mess, but his closet now had two tailored suits, sizes large and larger.
+His present apartment, a second-floor renovated unit on Main Street just a few blocks away from his office, was still something of a mess, but his closet now had two tailored suits, sizes large and larger.
 Hart’s weight and width tended to fluctuate depending on if he was working a case.
 Faced with a knotty problem to solve, he typically lost his appetite, sometimes for days.
 His two suits kept closet company with a black pair of wingtips that he shined at the end of every day.
 (Just one pair.
-Shoe sizes don’t change much, whatever your weight.)
+Shoe sizes didn’t change much, whatever your weight.)

 Having a job made him pay attention to how he looked.
 That, and he’d fallen in love while working the Fletcher Kraft case, his last at the firm.
 Long story short: she wasn’t what she seemed.
 But to be fair, neither was he.
 Male, yes, but . . . .
 He was never sure how to put it.
 Not gay, not trans, not bi.
 For that matter, not sexual.
 Or let’s say, not especially interested.
 Yes, he’d “had sex” (an anemic turn of phrase, if you considered how much time and effort people put into it), but only with women he cared about.
 He’d never figured it out, so how could he expect them to?
 Still, he liked women, was always falling in love.
 Sentimental.
 Chivalrous.